dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

 ## Quick Guide

+1. Review the event visualizer interface

-1. Review and create a bar chart showing AstraZeneca 1st and 2nd Doses by Location using the COVID-19 vaccination registry program.
+2. Review and create a bar chart showing AstraZeneca 1st and 2nd Doses by Location using the COVID-19 vaccination registry program.
+   - Program : COVID- COVID-19 Vaccination Registry, Stage: Vaccination
+   - Data : Dose Number : 1st dose, 2nd dose, Vaccine Name : AstraZeneca
+   - Period : This Year
+   - Org Unit : All level 2 OUs

    Discuss how this data is being pulled from all the events within the stage, meaning repeated event data will be included.
+This is not really a concern when using data from a non-repeatable stage.
    - Review saving and downloading the chart if needed

-2. Review the chart "COVID_CBS - Test Results" and discuss the difference between the output type options "Event" and "Tracked entity instance"
+3. Review the chart "COVID_CBS - Test Results" and discuss the difference between the output type options "Event" and "Tracked entity instance"

 ## Live Demo step by step